-Employee spotlights can be implemented as a sales and branding tool for your company.
+Employee spotlights can be implemented as your company’s sales and branding tool.
 When discussing a business’s reputation, prospective customers should look at its About page.
 Knowing the individuals that work for the company can help you trust its products and services.

 Employee spotlights on your website are powerful in and of themselves.
 When you share them on social media, where they may be seen, liked, commented on, and shared by your employees and potential customers, their value to your company skyrockets.

 You may also use them as material for your business newsletter.
 Because you aren’t competing with other firms on LinkedIn.
 When you use email, you have a better chance of getting spotted by prospects.
 It’s also a more personal manner of communicating with them.
 Because you’re speaking with them one-on-one.

 To know what kind of questions to ask employees, first choose a topic for the spotlight.
 The following are some of the most discussed topics in employee spotlights: